neuroforgede/pg_auto_failover_ansible/README.md

 - By default this playbook leaves the default clusters that might be present on your machines after installation and uses a different port than the default (`5433` - this is configurable)
 - HAProxy setup is out of scope of this project as it is common to run HAProxy on the application servers themselves.
 A sample config can be found in the [wiki](https://github.com/neuroforgede/pg_auto_failover_ansible/wiki/HAProxy)

+## Configuration

+While we do not have a full tutorial on all configuration options a good place to start is in the [test directory](./test).
+There you can also find Vagrant based tests to take the playbooks for a spin.

 ## Used Software

 The following roles are based on [geerlingguy's work](https://github.com/geerlingguy/ansible-role-postgresql) but heavily modified to work with pg_auto_failover